marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 ## Introduction

-**Scenario:** External email claiming to be from a trusted brand requesting collaboration.
+**Scenario:** External email received claiming to be from the Duolingo brand, proposing a collaboration.

-This report documents the analysis of a suspected phishing email leveraging brand impersonation techniques.
-The investigation focuses on evaluating the sender domain, email authentication results, and message content to determine legitimacy.
-The goal is to identify indicators of compromise and assess whether the email poses a security risk.
+This report documents the analysis of a suspected phishing email leveraging brand impersonation and social engineering techniques.
+The investigation examines the sender domain, email authentication results, header anomalies, and message content to assess legitimacy.
+The goal is to identify indicators of compromise and determine whether the email poses a potential security risk.

 ## Report